Libr-AI/OpenRedTeaming/leaderboard/README.md

 This leaderboard focuses on the balance between the safety and capability of AI models.
 - **Capability**: The capability of AI models.
 Currently, we consider the models as chatbots only.
 - **Safety**: The safety of AI models, evaluated using several safety datasets from five aspects (see [Safety](#Safety)).
-- **Utopia Score**: We introduce the Utopia Score (ranging between 0-1, larger is better) to measure the balance and trade-off between capability and safety of each model using the method introduced [here](#Balance-between-safety-and-capability).
+- **Overall Score**: The Overall score (ranging between 0-1, larger is better) is to measure the balance and trade-off between capability and safety of each model using the method introduced [here](#Balance-between-safety-and-capability).

   In short, a models' Utopia Score is negatively correlated with its distance to the Utopia Point, where the utopia point is a hypothetical point in the objective space where each objective (capability and safety for now) attains its optimal value simultaneously.